JMYoung93/Find-Ya-Pokemon/README.md

 WHEN I view information for that pokemon
 THEN I am presented with the name, the sprite image, the trading card game image, weight, height, potential moves and an add to team button
 WHEN I click add to team
-THEN I am able to see that a card pops up with 4 moves and a sprite image of that poekmon and a remove button WHEN I add more pokemon to the team
+THEN I am able to see that a card pops up with 4 moves and a sprite image of that pokemon and a remove button WHEN I add more pokemon to the team
 THEN I will see them added to my team as well
 WHEN I view different pokemon
-THEN I am able to see a list of my recent searches WHEN I hit the remove button, then the pokemon will be reomved from my team WHEN I click refresh
+THEN I am able to see a list of my recent searches WHEN I hit the remove button, then the pokemon will be removed from my team WHEN I click refresh
-THEN I will be able to still see all recetn searches and my current team
+THEN I will be able to still see all recent searches and my current team
 # Contributing
 PokeAPI: URL Link to website:https://docs.pokemontcg.io/ Pokemon TCG API: URL Link to website: https://pokeapi.co/